If I asked you who is logged in to your WordPress site right now, would you know?

 How To See Who Is Logged In & Manage Users Sessions On WordPress

 Now that you know why it is important to see who is logged in to your WordPress site, you need to know how to do it.
-The good news is that you only need one plugin – WP Security Audit Log, the most comprehensive activity log plugin for WordPress.
+The good news is that you only need one plugin – WP Activity Log, the most comprehensive activity log plugin for WordPress.

 Apart from keeping a comprehensive activity log of all the changes happening on your site, the plugin has a users sessions management module with which you can also see: